rvencu/crawlingathome-gpu-hcloud/README.md

 If you are asked for any droplet root password at any time, it means you need to rerun `git pull` and `source conda-setup.sh` to refresh the files and regenerate the ssh keys pair.

+## Notebook version
+1. open the notebook from Google Colab or Kaggle by looking it up on Github or using direct url https://raw.githubusercontent.com/rvencu/crawlingathome-gpu-hcloud/main/gpucah.ipynb
+2. run first 2 cells and setup the environment
+3. restart the runtime (otherwise hcloud lib is not visible)
+4. run the rest of the cells and insert proper values into the form (nickname, Hetzner API token, number of nodes in the swarm)
 ## TODO
 - [x] Save image embedding
 - [x] Convert images to tfrecords